Michael (1924 film)

 Michael (also known as Mikaël, Chained: The Story of the Third Sex, and Heart's Desire) is a 1924 German silent drama film directed by Carl Theodor Dreyer, director of other notable silents such as The Passion of Joan of Arc (1928), Master of the House (1925), and Leaves from Satan's Book (1921).
 The film stars Walter Slezak as the titular Michael, the young assistant and model to the artist Claude Zoret (Benjamin Christensen).
-Along with Different From the Others (1919) and Sex in Chains (1928), Michael is widely considered a landmark in gay silent cinema.
+Along with Different from the Others (1919) and Sex in Chains (1928), Michael is widely considered a landmark in gay silent cinema.

 The film is based on Herman Bang's 1902 novel Mikaël.
 It is the second screen adaptation of the book, the first being The Wings, made eight years prior by director Mauritz Stiller.
 Michael, however, follows Bang's storyline much more closely than the earlier film version did.

 Plot

 A famous painter named Claude Zoret falls in love with one of his models, Michael, and for a time the two live happily as partners.
 Self-conscious of being considerably older than Michael, Zoret acts jealous and possessive.
 Michael begins to drift from him, causing Zoret to passive aggressively drive Michael away further.
-When a bankrupt countess comes to Zoret to have a portrait made — with the real intent of seducing him and swindling his money — she finds Michael to be more receptive to her advances.
-At her lead, the two quickly become a couple and she immediately begins using Michael to steal from Zoret.
+When a bankrupt countess comes to Zoret to have a portrait made she finds Michael to be more receptive to her advances.
+At her lead, the two quickly become a couple but when she tells Michael she's in need of money, he sells a precious painting Zoret has given him.
 When Zoret discovers what has been going on, he is crushed and his work suffers terribly.

-Michael sells the painting of himself that Zoret made and gave to him as a gift, and steals and sells the sketches Zoret made of their time in Algiers, where they first fell in love.
+Michael later steals sketches Zoret made of their time in Algiers, where they first fell in love.
 Zoret begins work on his masterpiece: a large-scale painting of a man lying on a beach, using Algiers as a background, depicting "a man who has lost everything", as one character put it on first sight of the work.

 After completing the painting, Zoret falls ill.
 Charles Switt sits beside Zoret on his deathbed.
 Switt had always loved Zoret, and has stayed with him throughout, never criticizing Michael for fear of hurting his unrequited love.
 Switt sends a message to Michael, telling him that Zoret is dying and to come at once, but the Countess prevents him from getting it.
 Zoret's last words, which also serve as the prologue to the film, are "Now I can die in peace, for I have seen true love."